-Table 11-4 (Cont.)
+Table 10-4 (Cont.)
 Installing OracleAS Infrastructure in an OracleAS Cold Failover Cluster (Infrastructure)

-Specify Database Configuration Options Global Database Name: Enter a name for the OracleAS Metadata Repository database.
-Append a domain name to the database name.
+13. Specify Database Configuration Options

+Global Database Name: Enter a name for the OracleAS Metadata Repository database.
+Append the domain name of your computer to the database name.
 This domain name for the global database name can be different from your network domain name.

-The domain name portion of the global database name has the following naming restrictions:
+The domain name portion of the global database name has the following naming